gradle/gradle/design-docs/managed-model.md

     * `T` is not the same for getter and setter
     * Property type is `Collection<T>`, `ArrayList<T>`, `HashSet<T>`
     * Suggest to use interface type `List<T>` or `Set<T>` if a concrete implementation is used in the interface declaration

+### Backlog

+- Need reasonable `toString()` value for the collection implementations.
+Should match that of other managed types.
+- Documentation does not mention copy-on-write semantics.
+- Default value for property with type collection of scalars is not shown in model report
+- `null` value for mutable property is not shown in model report (but empty list is).
+- Support `Collection` as property type, at least for mutable property.
+- Support `Collection` (or `Iterable`) and arrays as parameter to setter.
+- Support conversion of scalar types when added elements to a collection of scalars.

 ### Convenient configuration of scalar typed properties from Groovy